 Anal fissure care at Mayo Clinic

-- Advanced diagnosis and treatment.
+- Experience.
 Mayo Clinic specialists treat nearly 1,200 people each year for anal fissures.

 - Nationally recognized expertise.
 Mayo Clinic specialists have experience assessing the causes of anal fissures and recognizing the underlying conditions that may contribute to the problem.